medikoo/next-tick/README.md

 To be used in environment agnostic modules that need nextTick functionality.

 - When run in Node.js `process.nextTick` is used
+- In modern browsers microtask resolution is guaranteed by `Promise`
-- In modern browsers microtask resolution is guaranteed by `MutationObserver`
+- In modern browsers microtask resolution is also guaranteed by `MutationObserver`
 - In other engines `setImmediate` or `setTimeout(fn, 0)` is used as fallback.
 - If none of the above is supported module resolves to `null`